Authentic opportunities for the leaders of tomorrow

 At St Michael’s Collegiate School we believe in developing strong women leaders for the future.
 We actively develop leadership capacity and capability within our students through exposure to strong female role modelling, a wide range of leadership development programs, and practical leadership experiences such as our buddy system, student committees and opportunities for service.

-Our Year 12 students lead our learning community and act as Custodians of Wellbeing within the School.
+Our Year 12 students lead our learning community and are all invited to participate in all aspects of leadership.
 The Year 12 Prefects represent the student body through various leadership portfolios.
-These portfolios are: Head, Deputy Head, Academic, Adlatum (Student Representative Council), Senior Campus, Middle Campus, Junior Campus, Performing Arts, Spirituality, Social Awareness, Sport and House Prefects.
-In addition, there are various Sporting Captains positions in the School.
+These portfolios are: Head, Deputy Head, Academic, Boarding, Expressive Arts, Faith and Service, Sport and House Prefects.
+In addition, there are various Sports and Arts Leaders positions in the School.

 Girls may be involved in everything from raising money through individual and group activities for local charities, through to visiting the Solomon Islands to assist with education and building projects in villages.
 Each House group selects a charity to support through fundraising efforts and each year the Year 12 students nominate a charity of their choice to raise funds and awareness for.